mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 *  **Version**
    Change the version of MySQL that will be launched.
    <div class="alert" role="alert">
-   Data created in MySQL 5.6 or MySQL 5.7 it will not be accesible when launching MySQL 5.5
+   Data created using MySQL 5.6 or MySQL 5.7 it will not be accesible when launching MySQL 5.5
    </div>

 *  **Data directory**